FREE SHIPPING on orders over $75 International: over $250

 Matcha Tea Processing Compared To Green Tea Processing

 Farmers shade tea gardens that grow leaves for matcha for several weeks before harvest.
 This is what gives matcha that characteristic deep green color.
 Farmers only pick the top leaves, which are the sweetest and richest in nutrients.
-Not to mention they have higher caffeine content.
-Consequently, matcha is higher in caffeine than green tea like sencha.
+Not to mention, they have higher caffeine content.
+Consequently, matcha contains more caffeine than green tea, like sencha.

 On the other hand, farmers grow Sencha in the sunlight.
 Then they harvest the new shoots, leaves, and stems.
 After harvest, they briefly steam sencha to preserve its potent green color and fresh vegetal taste.